TanStack/router/docs/framework/react/start/path-aliases.md

 In this example, we've defined the path alias `~/*` that maps to the `app/*` directory.
 This means that you can now import files from the `app` directory using the `~` prefix.

-After updating your `tsconfig.json` file, you'll need to install the `vite-tsconfig-paths` plugin to enable path aliases in your Vite project.
+After updating your `tsconfig.json` file, you'll need to install the `vite-tsconfig-paths` plugin to enable path aliases in your TanStack Start project.
 You can do this by running the following command:

 ```sh
 npm install -D vite-tsconfig-paths